freeCodeCamp-2025-Summer-Hackathon/yellow-packet/doc/frontend.md

 - Allows the user to create an account with PetMatch if they do not yet have one.
 - Shelters can not make accounts without contacting us.
 - If not registered with Google Authentication API or other external API, registration will ask for a username, password, and confirm password at the bare minimum.

-### ShelterAboutMe.jsx
-- ALL ABOUT ME SECTIONS CAN AND SHOULD SHARE STYLES (for consistency)
-- This is the beige box in the FIGMA containing information about the shelter, including but not limited to: Name, contact info, exact location, and a bio

 ### ShelterProfile.jsx
 - This page will be rendered when a user is viewing a shelter's profile.
 This will contain information regarding the shelter, including but not limited to: Name, time on that app, contact information, and a biography.